Menu Icon

 Disadvantages

-• Requires a urologist who is trained in microsurgery
+• Requires a urologist who is trained in microsurgical vasectomy reversal procedures

-• If not successful, patient may then need sperm extraction procedure if this is not performed at the same time as reversal procedure
+• If not successful, the patient may need a sperm extraction procedure if it was not performed at the same time as the reversal procedure

-IVF with sperm retrieval has the following advantages/disadvantages:
+IVF with a surgical sperm retrieval has the following advantages and disadvantages:

 Advantages

-• Genetic disease screening possible on embryos created with IVF
+• Genetic disease screening is possible on embryos created with IVF

-• Can be used even if there have been multiple vasectomy reversal failures or if there are concurrent male fertility concerns such as known low sperm counts even prior to vasectomy or hormonal issues
+• Can be used even if there have been multiple vasectomy reversal failures or if there are concurrent male fertility concerns such as known low sperm count (prior to the vasectomy) or hormonal issues

 • Useful if there is female factor infertility as well